eternaldensity/Sandcastle-Builder/README.md

 - New option of combining some multiple of 10 puzzles together to save time (e.g. if you have 51 to 60 puzzles available you may pay for 50 puzzles answer a puzzle, and get 50 times the reward or penalty)
 - Puzzles are possibly a little less interesting though: statements are made up of less parts (1 or sometimes 2, but no triples.
 I'll probably work on that, and add 'implies' at some point.)
 - Unlock Buzz Saw if you already have infinite glass
+- Added a way to avoid infinite sand (to allow blizting) when you have an infinite sand dig rate)

 ## 3.291
 - The Autoscroll option was not added to Classic